-Eviction and Mental Health: How to Cope with The Unexpected Stress
+Eviction And Mental Health: Coping With The Unexpected Stress Of Housing Uncertainty

-When it comes to the correlation between eviction and mental health, many studies have found that sudden evictions can cause stress, anxiety, depression, and more.
+Studies have shown a strong and direct correlation between eviction and mental health, with a sudden eviction—or even the mere threat of it—causing stress, anxiety, depression, and more.
 According to one report, as many as 30 million U.S. renters are vulnerable to being banished from their homes, including many who reside in New York City.

 The Best Way to Deal with An Eviction